xoriors/rencfs/docs/readme/Testing.md

 You can now perform two types of tests; see below.
 In both cases, follow these steps.

-7. Copy files and folders from your local machine to `tmp` folder in VSCode
+7. Copy files and folders from your local machine to the `tmp_upload` folder in VSCode.
+This is to eliminate network issues during copying.
+For example, if we copy from local directly to `final,` if there is a network failure, we have an error during copying.
+The problem, in this case, is not in our app, and it would create a false positive as we don't know the problem is from the network.
-8. Copy files and folders from `tmp` to `final` and then do your operations the data in `nnt` folder
+8. Copy files and folders from `tmp_upload` to `final` and then do other operations on the data in there
-9. Make sure files were copied successfully by right-clicking a file and then `Download...` and save it to local machine and making sure it opens correctly
+9. Make sure files were copied successfully by copying them from `final` to `tmp_download`, right-clicking a file, and then `Download...`, saving it to the local machine, and making sure it opens correctly.
+We first copy to `tmp_download` to eliminate network issues during copying.
+For example, if we copy directly from `final` to loca, we have an error during copying if there is a network failure.
+The problem, in this case, is not in our app, and it would create a false positive as we don't know the problem is from the network.

 #### Exploratory testing